shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 DHL shipping products range from small light weight packets with milestone tracking to delivery duty paid parcels with end to end tracking and a range of delivery times from same day delivery to 14 day delivery depending on your sender country and shipment destinations.
 To find the DHL shipping product that best suits your needs, please see the available DHL products and services within the DHL for WooCommerce plugin as shown [here](https://www.logistics.dhl/content/dam/dhl/local/global/dhl-ecommerce/images/text-generic-1592x896/g0-integration-3pv-wooocommerce-00.web.796.448.jpg "Global DHL service coverage within WooCommerce").

-**Please note:** Based on your sender country and shipping preference, different access credentials for DHL Paket, DHL Parcel Benelux, DHL Parcel Iberia and DHL eCommerce are required for configuration.
+**Please note:** Based on your sender country and shipping preference, different access credentials for DHL Paket, DHL Parcel Benelux and DHL eCommerce are required for configuration.

 == Prerequisits & Download ==

 1. WordPress installation is up and running and WooCommerce plugin is installed too?
-1. Please check, if the required DHL service is available geographically in your sender country as shown [here](https://ps.w.org/dhl-for-woocommerce/assets/screenshot-4.png?rev=1777042 "Global DHL service coverage within WooCommerce").
+1. Please check, if the required DHL service is available geographically in your sender country as shown [here](https://ps.w.org/dhl-for-woocommerce/assets/screenshot-4.png "Global DHL service coverage within WooCommerce").
 1. In case you can use DHL where you want it, please sent us your company name and customer account number via integration@dhl.com and we will provide you back with credentials for this plugin.
 1. You are not yet a customer?
-Go for it and sign up for DHL eCommerce [here](http://www.dhl.com/signup-wooCommerce "Get a quote and become a DHL Ecommerce customer"), for DHL Paket [here](https://www.dhl.de/en/geschaeftskunden/paket/kunde-werden/angebot-dhl-geschaeftskunden-online.html "Get a quote and become a DHL Paket customer") and for DHL Parcel Europe [here](http://www.XXXXXXXXX "Get a quote and become a DHL Parcel Europe customer").
+Go for it and sign up for DHL eCommerce [here](http://www.dhl.com/signup-wooCommerce "Get a quote and become a DHL Ecommerce customer"), for DHL Paket [here](https://www.dhl.de/en/geschaeftskunden/paket/kunde-werden/angebot-dhl-geschaeftskunden-online.html "Get a quote and become a DHL Paket customer"), for DHL Parcel Netherlands [here](https://www.dhlparcel.nl/en/get-quote "Get a quote and become a DHL Parcel NL customer") and for DHL Parcel Belgium [here](https://www.dhlparcel.be/nl/offerte-aanvragen "Get a quote and become a DHL Parcel Belgium customer").
-1. Download our DHL for WooCommerce Plugin from this page [here](http://www.dhl.com/download-wooCommerce "Download the DHL for WooCommerce plugin") install and configure as described below
+1. Download our DHL for WooCommerce Plugin from the [here](http://www.dhl.com/download-wooCommerce "Download the DHL for WooCommerce plugin") install and configure as described below

 == Installation & Configuration ==